Barkhor street in Lhasa - Tibet

 Barkhor Street is one of the most ancient streets in Lhasa city, which has a history of more than 1300 years.
-It is closely associated with the development of Jokhang Temple.
+It is closely associated with the development of the Jokhang Temple.

 Since Jokhang Temple was built under the supervision of Songtsen Gambo - the first Tibetan King of Tubo Kingdom in the 7th century, the city Lhasa has become the religious center of Tibet.
 Lots of pilgrims came to prostrate themselves in Jokhang Temple, they needed to pass an alley to get to the temple, and that alley was considered to be the original Barkhor Street.
-After hundreds of years' development, many 18 family-style architectures were constructed around Jokhang Temple, to allow the pilgrims and businessmen lodge in when they visited the temple.
+After hundreds of years' development, many 18 family-style architectures were constructed around Jokhang Temple, to allow the pilgrims and businessmen to lodge in when they visited the temple.
 Living quarters of Buddhists, religious academies and small monasteries, dwellings, and stores also sprung up like mushrooms.

 With the improvement of the religious status of the Jokhang Temple in Buddhism, people used to kora around Jokhang Temple to worship the statue of Sakyamuni.
 Hence, Barkhor Street became one of the three famous Kora streets in Lhasa.
 Later, a lot of businessmen, Buddhism followers, and tourists from inland China, Mongolia, Kashmir, Nepal, Bhutan, India and some other countries collected here.
 Barkhor Street developed into a prosperous street that integrates religion, sightseeing, folk custom, local culture, business, and shopping.